kettanaito/react-advanced-form/docs/getting-started/validation-rules.md

 };
 ```

-The rule above implies that `[name="confirmPassword"]` field is valid only when its value equals to the value of `[name="userPassword"]` sibling field.
+The rule above implies that `[name="confirmPassword"]` field is valid only when its value equals to the value of `[name="userPassword"]` field of the same form.

-> Notice how we can reference the other fields within the same form by the provided `fields` argument property.
+**Any rule resolver which references another fields using the `fields` Object gets automatically re-resolved once the referenced fields update.** For example, our `[name="confirmPassword"]` field will be re-validated any time the `value` prop of `fields.userPassword` changes, out of the box.
+This ensures real time responsiveness of validation in our form.
+Read more in [Referencing fields](../validation/rules.md#referencing-fields)

 ### Multiple rules
 One field selector can have multiple rules.
 Each rule must have its unique name.